A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Conclusion

 \section{Conclusion}

-This survey presents a comprehensive overview of the dialogue system's evolution in tandem with advancements in language models, spanning from traditional Statistical Language Models (SLM) to Neural Language Models (NLM), Pre-trained Language Models (PLM), and culminating in the current state of Large Language Models (LLM).
-The exposition begins by establishing the contextual background of dialogue systems, delineating four distinct stages and a unified definition encompassing various dialogue types.
-Subsequently, we meticulously detail the progression and transformation of dialogue systems across different language model stages, emphasizing recent strides in LLM-based systems.
-Concurrently, we succinctly summarize key methodologies characterizing each modeling paradigm at every stage, providing a comprehensive snapshot of current advancements and guiding future directions.
-Our discourse extends to the application of large language models in addressing emerging challenges such as hallucinations and safety concerns, underscoring the relevance and adaptability of LLMs to evolving problem landscapes.
-This comprehensive survey not only encapsulates the historical trajectory but also offers insights into the current landscape and potential avenues for future research in dialogue systems.
+This survey provides a comprehensive overview of the evolution of dialogue systems alongside advances in language modeling-from Statistical Language Models (SLMs) to Neural Language Models (NLMs), Pre-trained Language Models (PLMs), and the current generation of Large Language Models (LLMs).
+We begin by outlining the contextual background of dialogue systems, defining four developmental stages to trace the progression of dialogue systems, highlighting clear bottom-up evolution and clear path for future direction.
+Our discourse extends to the challenges and applications of LLM-based dialogue system in real-world tasks.